 National History Day - Tulare County

 National History Day (NHD) is a theme-based research program that breathes life into California Content standards and reading/language arts themes.
-This year's theme is Turning Points in History.
+This year's theme is Rights & Responsibilities in History.
 The intentional selection of the theme for NHD is to provide an opportunity for students to push past the antiquated view of history as mere facts and dates, and drill down into historical content to develop perspective and understanding.

 The NHD theme provides a focused way to increase students' historical understanding by developing a lens to read history, an organizational structure that helps students place information in the correct context, and finally, the ability to see connections over time.

 History Day can be a part of your core curriculum, both English/Language Arts and History/Social Science.
 Tulare County Office of Education can assist with resources and technical expertise.
-A list of which Common Core standards related to the 2024 theme, Turning Points in History, will be provided as a downloadable by NHD.
+A list of which Common Core standards related to the 2025 theme, Rights & Responsibilities in History, will be provided as a downloadable by NHD.

 Districts can contact the Tulare County Office of Education for coaching help in the classroom to help teachers get started for next year.
 The NHD-CA website has many online resources for teachers, students and parents.